 (2) Audit-related fees were paid to EY for assurance and related services that are reasonably related to the performance of the audit or review of the annual financial statements and are not reported under the audit fees item above.

-(3) Tax compliance fees were paid to EY in 2021 for the review of original and amended tax returns and assistance with questions regarding tax audits and dealing with various tax authorities.
+(3) Tax consulting fees were paid to EY in 2023 for assistance with dealing with various tax authorities.